socialincome-san/public/website/README.md

   the `getStaticProps` of your page
 - Add `const { t } = useTranslation('website-myNewPage');` in your
   component and use it in your code `<p>{t('description')}</p>`
-- Run `make website-extract-translations` for docker or `npm run website:extract-translations` for npm to update the json files.
+- Run `npm run website:extract-translations` for npm to update the json files.

 If you want to use multiple translation files (namespaces) in 1 page you